BrobstonCreations/yet-another-smart-vent/README.md

 ## Future Features
 - Adjust 4x12 and 6x12 vent shells to use the same two piece snap-together design as the 2x12.
+- Make open/close calibration slightly less sensitive.
+- Experiment with 12x12 vent.
 - Add the ability to move the vent to a specific position between 0% and 100%.
 - Test vents when furnace is heating.
 (I'm currently printing with [3DFuel Pro PLA+](https://www.3dfuel.com/collections/pro-pla/products/pro-pla-midnight-black-1-75mm) which should work just fine.)
-- Make open/close calibration slightly less sensitive.
 - Integrate a lever to manually open/close vent louvers.
 - Investigate power saving options for battery pack use.
 - Investigate ESPHome as a potential option to decrease this project's complexity.